Kidoz-SDK/android-ironsource-adapter/README.md

 Before publishing your first app please finish the onboarding process for Kidoz's publishers [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=).

-And follow the instructions for ironSource Custom Adapter setup [HERE](https://developers.is.com/ironsource-mobile/general/custom-adapter-setup/).
+And follow the instructions for ironSource Custom Adapter setup [HERE](https://developers.is.com/ironsource-mobile/general/custom-adapter-setup/).<BR>
-You will need to setup the network level parameters with the publisherId and token you got from Kidoz:
+You will need to setup the network level parameters with the `Publisher Id` and `Token` you got from Kidoz:

   <img width="598" alt="ironSourceNetwork" src="https://user-images.githubusercontent.com/86282008/149078934-107106f0-a526-45bc-9c93-8ca53d5bf3cc.png">